Spotted skunk

 • Saliva or neural tissue (spinal cord or brain matter) from a rabid animal coming into contact with a wound or a break in the skin.

 The rabies virus is not very hardy in the environment and quickly becomes deactivated.
-The virus particles become non-infectious if it dries out and is exposed to sunlight.
-Different environmental conditions affect the rate in which the rabies virus become inactive but it typically can only survive a few hours at room temperature.
+The virus particles become non-infectious if they are exposed to sunlight and dry out.
+Different environmental conditions affect the rate in which the rabies virus become inactive, but it can typically only survive a few hours at room temperature.

 How is rabies diagnosed?

-Rabies can only be diagnosed post-mortem.
-There is no live test for rabies.
-Symptoms are used to make a tentative diagnosis and is confirmed by post-mortem testing of the brain tissue in suspected cases.
+Rabies can only be diagnosed post-mortem; there is no live test for rabies.
+Symptoms are used to make a tentative diagnosis, and the diagnosis is confirmed by post-mortem testing of the brain tissue in suspected cases.
 Testing for rabies cannot be performed on a live animal.

 How is rabies treated?

-There is currently no treatment or cure for rabies and cases are typically 100% fatal once visible symptoms appear in wildlife, pets, livestock, and people.
+There is currently no treatment or cure for rabies; cases are typically 100% fatal once visible symptoms appear in wildlife, pets, livestock and people.
 However, rabies is preventable through vaccination.
-This is an effective option for people at risk of exposure (veterinarians, wildlife biologists and rehabilitators, animal control, etc.), pets, and livestock – not for free-ranging wildlife.
+This is an effective option for people at risk of exposure (veterinarians, wildlife biologists, wildlife rehabilitators, animal control, etc.).
+Rabies vaccinations are also effective options for pets and livestock, but not for free-ranging wildlife.
+People should seek medical attention and guidance regarding postexposure prophylaxis (PEP) following a rabies exposure.
+Learn more about PEP.

 The USDA APHIS National Rabies Management Program has the only approved vaccine for use in wildlife.
-These oral rabies vaccine baits are distributed in targeted locations to control the raccoon variant, specifically in the Eastern United States, and along the border with Mexico in Texas, to prevent the canine rabies variant from moving up from Mexico.
+These oral rabies vaccine baits are distributed in targeted locations to control the raccoon variant; they are specifically in both the Eastern United States and along the U.S.-Mexico border to prevent the canine rabies variant from moving up from Mexico.
 These vaccines are only used by government agencies conducting rabies control programs for specific variants in target locations and have been deemed a success.

 For more information: National Rabies Program - USDA APHIS